apollorio/wp-event-manager/readme.txt

 Fixed - The Ticket Start Date In The Donation Ticket Section Fixed - Adding Tickets From The Woocommerce Page
-Fixed - The Orderby Attribute For Past Event Listings Fixed - Editing Event Venue Field
+Fixed - The Orderby Attribute For Past Event Listings Fixed - Editing Event local Field
 Fixed - The Event Registration Form Fields
 Fixed - Uploading An Ics File On Google Calendar
 Fixed - Importing Events On Google Calendar